thijstriemstra/garduino/arduino/pygarden/README.md

  - Rain (YL-83 sensor)
  - Light (BH1750 sensor)

 Readings from the sensors are sent to a MQTT server over WiFi.
+Data and time is stored in a battery-powered DS3231 realtime clock.

 ## Wiring